Rural Homes

 Agricultural Reform

-Innovation driven by Experience
+Innovation Driven by Experience

-This history of innovation continues with the new contract, which emphasizes the “triple imperative” facing ARE: modernizing technical architecture, adapting existing support schemes while introducing new ones, and applying “digital thinking and innovation to exploit technologies and provide customer-centered, reliable, secure and cost-effective services.”
+This history of gradual improvement continues with the new contract, which addresses what ARE calls the “triple imperative”: modernising technical architecture, adapting existing support schemes while introducing new ones, and applying “digital thinking and innovation to exploit technologies and provide customer-centered, reliable, secure and cost-effective services.”

 Collaborative Approach